cammaicey/cs260-startup/README.md

 - **Static Middleware for Frontend**: Done!
 In index.js
 - **Calls to Third Party Endpoints**: In info.js I added a photo randomizer which I believe makes calls to a third party endpoint
 - **Backend Service Endpoints**: I was able to use the index.js code as a base with the GetScores/DisplayScores and I just swapped some stuff with what I needed to use
-- **Frontend Calls Service Endpoints**: I was able to base my code for storing characters off of the scores endpoint so I copy and pasted the code in archive.js (saveChar and updateCharactersLocal functions)
+- **Frontend Calls Service Endpoints**: I was able to base my code for storing characters off of the scores.js in simon so I copied and pasted the code in archive.js and made necesarry adjustments (saveChar and updateCharactersLocal functions)

 [Notes](notes.md)